shor-ty/grayScottModel/readme.md

 * Clone the repository to the new folder
 > git clone git@bitbucket.org:shor-ty/grayScottModel.git
 * Switch to the repository directory
 > cd grayScottModel
 * Switch to the branch you need
 * for version 2.3.x use the following command
-> git checkout grayScottModel-2.3.x
+> git checkout grayScottFoam-2.3.x
 * for version 3.0.x use the following command
-> git checkout grayScottModel-3.0.x
+> git checkout grayScottFoam-3.0.x
 * for version 4.x use the following command
+> git checkout grayScottFoam-4.x
+* for version 7.x use the following command
-> git checkout grayScottModel-4.x
+> git checkout grayScottFoam-7.x
 * After that pull it
 > git pull
 * Now you have everything and you can start compiling